sainnhe/tmux-fzf/README.md

 ## popup window

-To enable popup window, you'll need to compile and install the latest development version from [tmux/tmux](https://github.com/tmux/tmux).
+Popup window is a new feature introduced in tmux 3.2 (hasn't been released yet).
+To enable it, you'll need to compile and install the latest development version of [tmux/tmux](https://github.com/tmux/tmux).

 For arch linux users, there is a package available in AUR: [tmux-git](https://aur.archlinux.org/packages/tmux-git)

-This feature is automatically enabled in the version >= 3.2, but you can disable it by adding `TMUX_FZF_POPUP=0` to your `~/.tmux.conf`.
+This feature is automatically enabled in the version >= 3.2, but you can disable it using `$TMUX_FZF_OPTIONS`, see [fzf behavior](https://github.com/sainnhe/tmux-fzf#fzf-behavior).

-If your tmux version < 3.2 but you're pretty sure that your tmux supports popup window, you can force enabling it by adding `TMUX_FZF_POPUP=1` to your `~/.tmux.conf`

 # Customization